MJoergen/x16-nexys4ddr/log.md

 with the SD-card in the emulator, nor on by board.
 So I assume my board is working, and that the problem is in the ROM.

+## 2019-11-25
+The pull request #73 for the ROM describes a solution to get the SD-card to work.
+It still needs testing on the board, and also it's unclear whether the SAVE command works.

+I'm thinking about implementing network support, at least for LOAD and SAVE.
+My first thought was to encapsulate the SD card requests (read\_block etc) into proprietary UDP packets, but I prefer a solution using existing protocols.
+So another idea is to implement a TFTP client in the ROM, see e.g. [RFC 1350 - The TFTP protocol](https://tools.ietf.org/pdf/rfc1350.pdf) .
+The server could e,g. be tftpd-hpa.